magento/devdocs/src/guides/v2.4/graphql/queries/pickup-locations.md

 Attribute | Data type | Description
 --- | --- | ---
-`radius` | Int | The radius for the search in KM.
+`radius` | Int! | The radius for the search in KM.
-`search_term` | String | The country code where search must be performed.
+`search_term` | String! | The country code where search must be performed.
 Required parameter together with region, city, or postcode.
 Example of search term with country code `Austin:US`.

 ### PickupLocationFilterInput object {#PickupLocationFilterInput}